rhendriks/MAnycastR/README.md

 Workers perform measurements by sending and receiving probes.

 Workers stream results to the orchestrator, which aggregates and forwards them to the CLI.
+For some measurements, the orchestrator creates follow-up tasks based on the 'catching' PoP for a target.
-The CLI writes results to a .csv.gz file.
+The CLI writes results to a .csv.gz file (or .parquet).

 ## Measurement types
 Measurements can be;